CrimeOwl AI logoCrimeOwl AI

 Lead #1

 Where has Joe Matthew Constance been hiding since June 2011?
-Has he remained in Louisiana or fled to another state or country?
+Has he left Louisiana or remained in the region?

 👁️